Understanding of the properties of neural network approaches for transient light curve approximations: Approximation methods

 \subsection{Other models}

-In addition to the models described above, we also considered other regression models in machine learning such as decision trees, random forest, gradient boosting decision trees, support vector machines, and linear regression.
-However, the tests show bad approximation quality for these models.
-Thus, in this paper, we do not consider them.
-Moreover, we test other generative models such as Variation Autoencoders (VAE) and Generative Adversarial Networks (GAN).
-However, they also show bad results and are not considered here.
+In addition to the models described above, we also analyzed other regression models in machine learning such as decision trees, random forest, gradient boosting decision trees, support vector machines, and linear regression.
+However, the tests show poor approximation quality for all of these models.
+Therefore, in this paper, we do not consider them further.
+Moreover, we tested other generative models such as Variation Autoencoders (VAE) and Generative Adversarial Networks (GAN).
+However, they also show unsatisfactory approximation metrics and we do not consider them further.

-\section{Quality Metrics}
+\section{Quality metrics}